skip to main content

 Because debt can be destructive to financial health, it’s not surprising that some may hope for it to just go away on its own.

-For example, the belief that medical debt vanishes after seven years.
-While medical debt is -- in some ways -- an easier type of debt to manage than high-interest debt, it will not just go away entirely after seven years, although it could stop negatively impacting your credit report.
+For example, one common belief is that medical debt vanishes entirely after seven years.
+While medical debt is -- in some ways -- an easier type of debt to manage than high-interest consumer debt, it will not just always go away entirely after seven years, although it could stop negatively impacting your credit report.

 One of our writers shared a story about medical debt that she saw on social media.
 We decided to let her tell it firsthand: